Kharshinde

 Kharshinde village is located in Sangamner Tehsil of Ahmadnagar district in Maharashtra, India.
-It is situated 38 km away from sub-district headquarter Sangamner and 80 km away from district headquarter Ahmadnagar.
+It is situated 38 km away from sub-district headquarter Sangamner and 80 km away from district headquarters Ahmadnagar.
 As per 2009 stats, Kharshinde village is also a gram panchayat.
-The total geographical area of village is 899.42 hectares.
+The total geographical area of the village is 899.42 hectares.
 Kharshinde has a total population of 1,155 peoples.
 There are about 228 houses in Kharshinde village.
 As per 2019 stats, Kharshinde villages comes under Sangamner assembly & Shirdi parliamentary constituency.
-Sangamner is nearest town to Kharshinde which is approximately 38 km away.
+Sangamner is the nearest town to Kharshinde which is approximately 38 km away.